Water Restoring — Water Damage Restoration

 Every flood restoration job we perform in the Austin area is backed by a written satisfaction guarantee — if any affected area does not reach IICRC-standard dryness levels confirmed by calibrated moisture meters, we return immediately and continue drying at zero additional cost to you.
 We provide a detailed written estimate before any work begins, with no emergency surcharges, no hidden mobilization fees, and no surprises on the final invoice.
 Our restoration process is fully documented using industry-standard Xactimate software, giving you, your adjuster, and your insurance carrier complete transparency into every line item — from initial water extraction through final structural drying and reconstruction.

-Water damage restoration costs in Austin vary based on water category, affected area size, and material complexity.
-A small Category 1 (clean water) incident affecting one room with carpet typically falls in the low end of the range, while a Category 2 or 3 incident affecting multiple rooms with hardwood, drywall removal, and antimicrobial treatment can reach significantly higher figures.
-We provide an itemized written assessment before any work begins so you know what to expect before mitigation starts.
+Water damage restoration costs in Austin swing based on water category, affected area size, and how complicated the materials are.
+A small Category 1 clean-water incident in one carpeted room sits at the low end of the range.
+A Category 2 or 3 incident hitting multiple rooms with hardwood, drywall removal, and antimicrobial treatment lands a lot higher.
+We hand you an itemized written assessment before any work starts so the cost is on the table before mitigation begins.

 Category 1 (clean water from burst pipes and appliance failures), Category 2 (gray water from washing machine or HVAC overflow), Category 3 (black water from Onion Creek and Barton Creek storm flooding, sewage backflow during heavy rain events)